iridl/x24-vector/fbfmaproom/README.md

 ### Configure GitHub to use that ssh key
 In a browser, visit [https://github.com/settings/ssh/new].
 For the title put e.g. "IRI development server," and in the Key box paste the output from the previous comand.
 Then click the green "Add SSH key" button.

-### Clone this repository and enter the fbfmaproom directory.
+### Clone this repository and enter the fbfmaproom directory

 ```
 git clone git@github.com:iridl/python-maprooms